 - 16/17 November: Keep an eye open for meteors from the Leonids meteor shower.

 Look Up!
 Podcast

+Subscribe and listen to the Royal Observatory Greenwich podcast.
 As well as taking you through what to see in the night sky each month, Royal Observatory Greenwich astronomers pick their favourite astro news story.
-For November, they're chatting about the super strong flares around red dwarf stars and the habitability on exoplanets around them along with new signs that will help astronomers detect binary supermassive black holes - the precursors to black hole mergers!
+For November, they're chatting about how new observations of protoplanetary discs are making astronomers rethink planetary formation and they do a bit of time travel and talk about the first closeup image of Mars taken by the Mariner 4 spacecraft.
 Have a listen below then vote for your favourite news story on our Twitter poll during the first week of the month.